Updated: Oct 5, 2020

 10) Can you include the kids with something you do for work?
 You never know, you might have a great PA in the house!

 So our thoughts on this are to give yourself some slack.
 No one in the world could juggle a full time job, full time childcare and homeschooling all at once.
 Some days are definitely going to be harder than others but try to take it in your stride.
 It’s not often you will have all this time together so make the most of it in any way you can.
+We are all going to need an award when this is all over!
 Most importantly - Stay safe!